-The board of directors has established three standing committees: an audit committee, a compensation committee, and a nominating and corporate governance committee.
+The board of directors has established three standing committees: an audit committee, a compensation committee, and a corporate governance and nominating committee.
 Each committee operates under a charter that has been approved by the board.
 Current copies of each committee's charter are posted on the "Investors-Corporate Governance" section of our website, www.ziopharm.com.
 Our website and its contents are not incorporated into this proxy statement.